HUD and USDA’s Six-Month Delay on Enforcing 2021 IECC Rule A Win for Housing

 In a win for NAHB and the housing industry, the Trump administration has announced a six-month delay in the implementation of the Biden administration’s mandatory energy code, an important step forward to help ease the nation’s housing affordability crisis.

-“This six-month pause by HUD is an important step forward to help ease the nation’s housing affordability crisis,” said NAHB Chairman Buddy Hughes.
+“This six-month pause by HUD and USDA is an important step forward to help ease the nation’s housing affordability crisis,” said NAHB Chairman Buddy Hughes.
 “Compliance with this rule would make it much harder for home builders and multifamily developers to build housing that is available and affordable for American families.

 In fact, the Home Innovation Research Labs has found that compliance with the 2021 IECC can add more than $20,000 to the price of a new home, but in practice, home builders have estimated increased costs of up to $31,000.